Film: Godzilla, Mothra, King Ghidorah: Giant Monsters All-Out Attack!

 The 25th entry in the Godzilla

-After the lukewarm responses of the previous two films, Shusuke Kaneko of the well-lauded Gamera trilogy was brought in.
+After the lukewarm responses of the previous two films, Shusuke Kaneko (creator of the well-lauded Heisei trilogy of Gamera films) was brought in.
 He wanted to emphasis Godzilla's immense power, so his original choice for opponents were ordinary monsters like Anguirus, Varan, and Baragon.
 However, Toho considered the former two not able to bring in enough money, so Mothra and King Ghidorah were brought in instead.
 Baragon, who was popular in Japan, stayed on.
 In order to keep that immense power plot point, Kaneko depowered King Ghidorah and Mothra.
 The themes were more mystical in tone, with Godzilla being possessed by the souls of WWII soldiers and the origins of the Guardians monsters.
 The film was well recieved at the box office.
 It became a favorite to the fanbase for reasons that include its Darker and Edgier

 In 2002, Commander Taizo Tachibana comments on the Godzilla attack 50 years ago and the monsters that have come since.
 A nuclear submarine is downed, and an investigation reveals some very familiar spinal plates.
 Meanwhile, the Commander's reporter daughter, Yuri investigates the appearance of monsters near Mt.
 Myoko and Lake Ikeda.
 She interviews a mysterious old man called Isayama, who tells the legendary guardians of Japan must be awakened before Godzilla returns.
 Japan has forgotten the sacrifices of the soldiers of WWII and Godzilla will take vengeance for them.
 An attack on the Bonin Islands and other attacks precede Godzilla's destructive return.
 He engages with the guardian monster Baragon in Hakone.
 Despite Baragon's bravery, he is brutally slaughtered and Yuri is injured in the process.
 As Godzilla moves unrelentingly forward, Mothra and King Ghidorah awaken.
 A battle shall soon take place in Yokohama, where the guardian monsters and the military must work together to take down the ruthless King of the Monsters...

 - Chekhov's Gun: The drill missiles shown to help clear out one of Baragon's tunnels.
 Subverted when a barrage of them fail to even scratch Godzilla's hide.
 Double Subverted when shot directly into an open wound inflicted by Ghidorah.

 - Clipped Wing Angel: King Ghidorah would have grown into an eight headed dragon however they could not wait.
 In a meta sense this was done to King Ghidorah's character.